Guide

 Spectrum's Xumo Stream Box keeps the same channel lineup as your cable box but changes the hardware, remote, and audio experience.
 Here's what stays the same, what's different, and how to decide between them.

-This analysis draws on TVChannelsGuide's Spectrum lineup data across 41 US cities, Spectrum's own product documentation, Xumo's published specs, FCC remote control filings, and a review of several hundred verified user reports from Spectrum's community forums and consumer tech publications.
+This analysis draws on TVChannelsGuide's Spectrum lineup data across 41 US cities, Spectrum's own product documentation, Xumo's published specs, FCC remote control filings, and hundreds of user reports from Spectrum's community forums and consumer tech publications.
 The short answer on channels is that they're the same.
 The hardware, remote, and audio experience are not.

 Last verified: May 2026.
 Spectrum package names, Cloud DVR rules, device specs, and app behavior can vary by market and change over time.